kamkamkil/countWords/readme.md

 Program designed to count how many different words are in given file.

-Input: name of file (it is assumed that file consist only of letter a-z and A-Z)
+Input: name of file (it is assumed that file consist only of letter a-z)

 Output: amount of different words